-God is holy (Isaiah 6:3).
-His holiness makes it impossible for Him to lie, for by “holy” is meant that God is absolute, transcendent purity.
-He does not conform to the standard; He is the standard.
-As Tozer has said, “He is absolutely holy with an infinite, incomprehensible fullness of purity that is incapable of being other than it is” (The Knowledge of the Holy, p.
-105).
-Since God is holy, all His other characteristics or attributes are also holy.
-Thus, when God speaks, He will not and cannot lie.
-He never deceives; neither does He distort or misrepresent what He says or does.
+God is holy (Isaiah 6:3), and that quality makes it impossible for Him to lie.
+The holiness of God is His moral and ethical perfection, His absolute integrity that sets Him apart from all His creatures.
+God’s holiness is thus related to His transcendence.
+God does not conform to any standard of purity; He is the standard.
+God is absolutely holy with an infinite purity incapable of being changed.
+Because of His holiness, when God speaks, He will not and cannot lie.
+He never deceives; He never distorts or misrepresents what He says or does.
 Lying is against His nature.

-If God could lie, He would not be transcendent; in fact, He would be just like us—humans sometimes lie, misrepresent or distort the truth.
+If God could lie, He would not be transcendent; in fact, He would be just like us—humanity has a reputation for hiding, misrepresenting, and distorting truth.
 But “God is not a man, that he should lie, nor a son of man, that he should change his mind.
 Does he speak and then not act?
 Does he promise and not fulfill?”
 (Numbers 23:19).

 From the very beginning, God has rewarded faith in Him (Genesis 15:6; Hebrews 11:6).
 Faith, or trust, can only be a good thing if its object is worthy of trust.
 Faith in an unreliable person or thing is a disadvantage.
 If God could lie, then His words would be suspect, and He would be unworthy of our trust.
 But, as it is, He is wholly dependable: “The works of his hands are faithful and just; all his precepts are trustworthy” (Psalm 111:7).